 Stop reading generic self-help articles and wishing your life was that easy.
 Stop comparing your situation to others in order to make yourself feel unlovable, unfit, or unworthy.

 Start deciding for yourself what time you want to eat dinner, what you want to serve, and what you want to buy at the grocery.
-Dress yourself for comfort and emotional contentedness — even if that means the outfit you chose to wear today is hot pink, purple, or sideways stripey.
+Dress for comfort and emotional contentedness — even if that means the outfit you chose to wear today is hot pink, purple, or sideways stripey.

 If you want to make your bed in the morning?
 Do.
 If you could care less about it and would rather spend an extra ten or fifteen minutes lathering up in the shower instead of making the damn thing look perfect, go for it.
-Or conversely, enjoy ever single minute of doing household chores like tidying up and improving your home environment.
+Or conversely, enjoy every single minute of doing household chores like tidying up and improving your home environment.

 Bottom line, if you have spent the better part of your life living under the thumbs of oppressive personality types, the person you might need to educate yourself about the most is YOU.